-Range Sensitivity of the Input to Fair Assets Valuation Technique Significant Unobservable Input of Input Value Investment properties Market approach and cos approach st Price per area Various Increase (decrease) in price per area would increase (decrease) the fair value
+Assets Valuation Technique Significant Unobservable Input Range of Input Sensitivity of the Input to Fair Value Investment properties s Market approach and Price per area Various Increase (decrease) in price cost approach per area would increase (decrease) the fair value

 There are no changes in the valuation techniques used for assets classified under Level 3 category.
-During the years ended June 30, 2022 and 2021, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into and out of Level 3 fair value measurements.
+During the years ended June 30, 2023 and 2022, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into and out of Level 3 fair value measurements.